 A typical slide produced with Beamer might includes the following elements:

-• Outline of the talk above the title
+- Outline of the talk above the title

-• Small navigation buttons in the bottom right-hand corner
+- Small navigation buttons in the bottom right-hand corner

-• Names of the authors and title of the talk at the bottom of the slide
+- Names of the authors and title of the talk at the bottom of the slide

 Such clutter distracts listeners and takes their attention away from the main message of the slide—while conveying no useful information.
 The audience does not need that information in the middle of the talk.
 The slides produced by the template are devoid of such frills.

-In particular, the pesky navigation buttons are eliminated by placing \setbeamertemplate{navigation symbols}{} in the presentation.sty file.
+In particular, the pesky navigation buttons are eliminated by placing

 Slide numbers

-But for anyone who needs to share slide decks for comments, or who gives a presentation specifically to collect feedback, it might be helpful to have slides numbers—so the comments can be precisely linked to a slide.
-To introduce page numbers on slide, just comment the line \setbeamertemplate{footline}{} in the style file presentation.sty, and uncomment the line \setbeamertemplate{footline}[frame number].
+But for anyone who wants to share the slide deck for comments, or who gives a presentation specifically to collect feedback, it might be helpful to have slides numbers—so the comments can be precisely linked to a slide.
+To introduce page numbers on slide, just uncomment the line \setbeamertemplate{footline}[frame number]

-With slide numbers, it is possible to remove the slide number from the title slide only.
-To do that, use \frame[plain]{\titlepage} instead of \frame{\titlepage} in presentation.tex.
-The page numbers will start appearing on the second slide.
+Once slide numbers are inserted at the bottom of all slides, it is possible to remove the slide number from the title slide.
+To do that, use \frame[plain]{\titlepage}

 Title slide

 The title slide avoids centered text and is otherwise pretty minimalist.
 The title is in large font (21pt), in small caps, and accentuated by a black line.
 Authors and dates are in slightly larger font than the text (12pt).
 The title slide also includes the permanent URL of the paper being presented.
 When the presentation is posted online, the URL allows readers to go from the presentation directly to the paper.
-The URL displayed in small font (9pt) and gray so as not to be too obtrusive.
+The URL is displayed in small font (9pt) and gray so is not too obtrusive.

-• To add the location of the presentation or a date to the title page, add a second argument to the command: \information{Author 1, Author 2}{Location -- Date}.
+. - To add the location of the presentation or a date to the title page, add a second argument to the command:

-• The command takes an optional argument to specify the URL where the paper being presented can be found: \information[URL]{Author 1, Author 2}{Location -- Date}.
+. - The command takes an optional argument to specify the paper URL:

 The headline is in somewhat larger font than the text (14pt), in small caps, and aligned left.
 This follows Butterick’s recommendation to avoid centered headlines.
 The headline stands out, is easily readable, but does not take all the attention away from the text.